 Location.
-46° 59.416′ N, 104° 10.751′ W. Marker is in Wibaux, Montana, in Wibaux County.
-Marker can be reached from 2nd Avenue Northeast, aka Old Highway 10 near Log Cabin Road (County Road 7), on the right when traveling west.
-The marker is in the Wibaux Rest Area.
+46° 59.411′ N, 104° 10.75′ W. Marker is in Wibaux, Montana, in Wibaux County.
+Marker can be reached from 2nd Avenue Northeast, aka Old Highway 10 near Log Cabin Road (County Road 7), on the left when traveling west.
+The marker is located in the Wibaux Rest Area.
 Touch for map.
 Marker is at or near this postal address: 505 2nd Avenue Northeast, Wibaux MT 59353, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Welcome to Dinosaur Country (a few steps from this marker); Join the Voyage of Discovery (a few steps from this marker); a different marker also named Pierre Wibaux (approx. 0.4 miles away); Wibaux House (approx. 0.4 miles away); Wibaux Commercial Historic District (approx. half a mile away); Clark Hardware Company (approx. half a mile away); Smith Saloon (approx. half a mile away); St. Peter's Catholic Church (approx. 0.6 miles away).
+Join the Voyage of Discovery (here, next to this marker); Pierre Wibaux (a few steps from this marker); a different marker also named Pierre Wibaux (approx. 0.4 miles away); Wibaux House (approx. 0.4 miles away); Wibaux Commercial Historic District (approx. half a mile away); Clark Hardware Company (approx. half a mile away); Smith Saloon (approx. half a mile away); St. Peter's Catholic Church (approx. 0.6 miles away).
 Touch for a list and map of all markers in Wibaux.

 Credits.
 This page was last revised on December 26, 2020.
 It was originally submitted on December 26, 2020, by Barry Swackhamer of Brentwood, California.
 This page has been viewed 27 times since then and 5 times this year.
 Photos: 1, 2. submitted on December 26, 2020, by Barry Swackhamer of Brentwood, California.